MirkoHernandez/denote-folgezettel/Readme.md

 ### denote-fz-select-command

-Changes the note creation function to one from the list `denote-fz-commands`.
+Change the note creation function to one from the list `denote-fz-commands`.

 ## Navigation